ProGraphics/prostyle.io/pages/documentation/properties.md

 ## Scale
 The scale property stretches the target in x and y directions.
 Hardware acceleration is used when available, so the animation is usually quite smooth.
 However, the target will look increasingly pixelated with larger scale values.

-The actual width and height of a target is referred to as it’s natural dimensions.
+The actual width and height of a target is referred to as its natural dimensions.
 The way the size is determined is specific to the type of the target.
 For instance, the text item uses a font property, which has values that determine the height of each text line.
 The textWidth property might induce line wrapping.
 Those properties and others, such as border and padding, contribute to the natural dimensions of the item.

 ### Values